-Just like any decision in your business, deciding to reinvest your profits should be done with intention.
+Just like any decision for your small business finances, deciding to reinvest profits should be done with intention.
 Throwing random money at your business doesn’t guarantee success.
-And hoarding money or being too afraid to spend it can stagnate your growth.
-Deciding how much to reinvest in your business is a balance between taking some risk and maintaining a level of personal financial security.
+And hoarding money or being too afraid to spend it can stagnate your business growth.
+Deciding how much to reinvest in your own business is a balance between taking some risk and maintaining a level of personal financial security.

 Here are five questions to help you decide how much to reinvest in your business:

 1. What do you want to invest in?